 Harry Potter and the Prisoner of Azkaban

 THE PRISONER OF AZKABAN is notable in the series for being the only damned book/movie where Voldemort doesn’t show up to fuck shit up in the third act, and thank GOD.
 Scaling back on Wizard Hitler allows more time for Wizard Hijinks, like Harry sneaking into Hogsmeade under his invisibility cloak for invisible giggles and invisible snowball fights!
 Make note that this is also the movie where Harry meets Lupin and Sirius, the father figure he had thought murdered his actual father but had really just spent 12 years in a soul-sucking wizard prison for a crime he didn’t commit.
-That‘s the kind of revelation the Ghost of Christmas Past wishes she could reveal.
+Now that‘s the kind of revelation the Ghost of Christmas Past wishes she could expose.

 Harry Potter and the Goblet of Fire